marjaimate/katas/README.md

-# katas
+# Katas

-Collection of kata descriptions - for the lulz
+Collection of kata descriptions